Fact Check: NO Evidence 2,000+ Suicides Were Reported in US -- Or Globally -- On November 6, 2024

 Fact Check: NO Evidence 2,000+ Suicides Were Reported in US -- Or Globally -- On November 6, 2024 No 11/6 Stats

 Were over 2,000 suicides officially reported in the U.S. the day after the 2024 U.S. presidential election?
-No, that's not true: Lead Stories found no reports confirming that.
-The figure widely shared online is more consistent with global statistics over the years and is roughly 15 times higher than historic numbers for the U.S. -- but as of this writing there were no reliable statistics of that many suicides on that day globally.
+No, that's not true: Lead Stories found no reports confirming that number.
+The figure widely shared online is more consistent with average global statistics over the years and is roughly 15 times higher than historic numbers for the U.S. -- but as of this writing there were no reliable statistics of that many suicides on that day globally.

 The claim appeared in a post (archived here) on X on November 6, 2024.
 It said: